JulienAlardot/challenge-collecting-data/README.md

 ![Wacky races](https://cdnmetv.metv.com/Pjy5L-1461081939-3424-list_items-wacky_dirk_300.gif)

-I couldn't get past the captcha after trying with rotating headers, using selenium...
+J-F couldn't get past the captcha after trying with rotating headers, using selenium...

 ## Timeline
 From Monday 3 May to 6 May 2021